 - Thawing Out – If you do experience a pond emergency, you need to first thaw a shallow section of your pond.
 Do not use a chisel or tool – this can shock your fish.

-Check our website for some pond design inspiration and contact our office if you think a pond is the perfect way to enhance your landscape this year.
+Check our website for some pond design inspiration and contact our office if you think a pond is a perfect way to enhance your landscape this year.

 Don’t forget to follow us on our social media pages for more landscaping tips and tricks!